 Fever and Night Sweats

-Fever is an increase in your body’s temperature in response to disease or infection.1 Fever is a common symptom of moderate or severe Crohn’s disease and of ulcerative colitis, the two main forms of inflammatory bowel disease (IBD).2,3 The fever probably develops as part of the inflammatory process.4 Fever also can be a side effect of several medications that treat IBD.
+Fever is an increase in your body’s temperature in response to disease or infection.1 Fever is a common symptom of moderate or severe Crohn's disease and of ulcerative colitis, the 2 main forms of inflammatory bowel disease (IBD).2,3 The fever probably develops as part of the inflammatory process.4 Fever also can be a side effect of several medications that treat IBD.
 In particular, it is a side effect of sulfasalazine, azathioprine, 6-mercaptopurine, and infliximab.2,4 Fever may be a sign of some complications of IBD.
 It can indicate that you have an abscess.
 It also can be a sign of toxic megacolon.

 Night sweats are another symptom of changes in your body temperature.
 Normally, your body is most comfortable when the surrounding air is within a certain temperature range (thermoneutral zone).5 Inflammation may move this range upward.
 Therefore, instead of being comfortable when the air around you is 72°F, you suddenly feel cold.
 You get the chills and start to shiver, which raises your body’s core temperature.
 When the inflammatory signals settle down, the thermoneutral zone decreases too.
 Suddenly, your body is too warm!
 In response, you begin to sweat to lower your body temperature.